nacht-falter/aikido-course-website-django/README.md

 - After registering, participants receive a confirmation email with the course details, the selected sessions and the payment information.
 The course team receives a notification email.
 - Logged-in users can see their registrations on the **My Registrations** page.
 They can update or cancel their registrations there until the course starts, and mark past courses as attended or not attended.
 - Guests receive a personal link in their confirmation email, which lets them view, update or cancel their registration until the course starts, without an account.
-- After an update, participants receive an updated confirmation email and the course team is notified.
+- After an update or cancellation, participants receive a confirmation email and the course team is notified.
+The cancellation email asks participants to get in touch if they didn't cancel themselves.

 ![Screenshots Course Registration](media/screenshots/screenshots_courseregistration.png)